huggingface/datasets/datasets/crass/README.md

 ### Dataset Curators

-The dataset is currated by Jörg Frohberg from apergo UG (http://www.apergo.ai)
+The dataset is currated by JÃ¶rg Frohberg from apergo UG (http://www.apergo.ai)

 ### Licensing Information